best-practice-and-impact/qa-of-code-guidance/_sources/intro.md

 ## About us

-The Best Practice and Impact division supports government analysis by providing guidance, consultancy and training.
+The Methods and Quality directorate supports government analysis by providing guidance, consultancy and training.

 You can find us on:
 - Our websites: [Government Analysis Function](https://www.gov.uk/government/organisations/government-analysis-function) and [Government Statistical Service](https://gss.civilservice.gov.uk/)